SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ![Alt text](./images/project.png?raw=true)

 4. Goto [SAP Development tools page](https://tools.hana.ondemand.com/#cloud) and scroll down to the end to download the CDS extension as shown.
+Click on the .vsix file and the file download will begin.
 This may trigger the license agreement popup if you are accessing the page for the first time.
 Click the `I Have Read And Agree` button and proceed.
+In case the downloaded file is a zip archive, extract it.

 ![Alt text](./images/cds_plugin.png?raw=true "CDS plugin for VS Code")

 ![Alt text](./images/cds_plugin_license.png?raw=true "CDS plugin License Agreement")

-5. Launch the Visual Studio Code (VS Code) editor from your system and click on the `Extensions` tab (last tab) on the upper left corner.
+5. Launch the Visual Studio Code (VS Code) editor from your system and click on the `Extensions` tab (last tab that is highlighted in the screenshot) on the upper left corner.
 Click on the icon with 3 dots to install the CDS extension that we downloaded in the previous step.

 ![Alt text](./images/cds_vs_code.png?raw=true "CDS plugin for VS Code")